OpenSpace/openspace.github.io/docs/developers/compiling/ubuntu.md

 nav_order: 3
 ---

-OpenSpace has been tested on version 18.04 of ubuntu.
+OpenSpace has been tested on Ubuntu versions 18.04 and 20.04.
-## Please note that as of May 2020, the current version of OpenSpace runs but is not rendering correctly on Ubuntu (see github issues for more information).

 # Developer Tools
 Install the following tools:
  - Git 2.7+
- - GCC 8+
+ - GCC 9+
  - CMake 3.12+

 ## GCC
-You can install gcc-8 using the following commands.
-At the time of this writing, gcc-8 is not the default version in ubuntu, so this involves some additional steps.
+You can install gcc-9 using the following commands.
+At the time of this writing, gcc-9 is not the default version in ubuntu 18.04 (but is default in 20.04), so this involves some additional steps.
 The final commands configure ubuntu's "update-alternatives", which allows a user to select among multiple installations of gcc:
 ```
 sudo apt-get update && sudo apt-get upgrade && sudo apt-get dist-upgrade && sudo apt-get autoclean && sudo apt-get autoremove
 ```